2010 Asian Games

-The 2010 Asian Games (2010年亚洲运动会), officially known as the XVI Asian Games (第十六届亚洲运动会) and also known as Guangzhou 2010 (广州2010), were a regional multi-sport event that had taken place from November 12 to November 27, 2010 in Guangzhou, Guangdong, China (although several events commenced earlier on November 7, 2010).
+The 2010 Asian Games (2010年亚洲运动会), officially known as the XVI Asian Games (第十六届亚洲运动会) and also known as Guangzhou 2010 (广州2010), were a regional multi-sport event held from November 12 to 27, 2010 in Guangzhou, Guangdong, China (although several events commenced earlier on November 7, 2010).
 It was the second time China hosted the Asian Games, with the first one being Asian Games 1990 in Beijing.

 Guangzhou's three neighboring cities, Dongguan, Foshan and Shanwei co-hosted the Games.
 Premier Wen Jiabao opened the Games along the Pearl River in Haixinsha Island.
 A total of 53 venues were used to host the events.
 The design concept of the official logo of the 2010 Asian Games was based on the legend of the Guangzhou's Five Goats, representing the Five Goats as the Asian Games Torch.

 A total of 9,704 athletes from 45 National Olympic Committees (NOCs) competed in 476 events of 42 sports and disciplines (28 Olympic sports and 14 non-Olympic sports), making it the largest event in the history of the Games.
 Due to reductions in the number of sports for competition in the 2014 Asian Games, these Games marked the final time that six non-Olympic events would be held during the Asian Games.

 China led the final medal tally, followed by South Korea in second place, and Japan in third place.
 China set a new Games record with 199 gold medals.
+China became the first nation in the history of Asian Games to cross the 400 medal-mark in one edition.
 Three world and 103 Asian records were broken.
 Macau and Bangladesh won their first ever Asian Games gold medals.
 In addition, the badminton men's singles gold medalist Lin Dan was voted as the most valuable player (MVP).
 The President of the Olympic Council of Asia Sheikh Ahmed Al-Fahad Al-Ahmed Al-Sabah hailed the Games as "outstanding" and "one of the best ever."

 Bidding process

 Seoul and Amman dropped out before their bids were officially selected by the Olympic Council of Asia (OCA), leaving only two candidate cities—Guangzhou and Kuala Lumpur—by March 31, 2004.
-Seoul withdrew after considering that South Korea hosted the 2002 Games in Busan, only eight years earlier.
-The evaluation committee of the OCA inspected Kuala Lumpur from April 12 to 14 and Guangzhou from April 14 to 16 of 2004.
+Seoul withdrew after considering that South Korea hosted the 2002 Games in Busan only eight years earlier.
+The evaluation committee of the OCA inspected Kuala Lumpur from April 12 to 14 and Guangzhou from April 14 to 16, 2004.
 On April 15, 2004, the Government of Malaysia declared that it would not support the Olympic Council of Malaysia with a Kuala Lumpur bid due to the high cost of hosting the Games, estimated at US$366 million, forcing Kuala Lumpur to withdraw its bid and leaving Guangzhou as the sole bidder.
 The OCA unanimously selected Guangzhou to host the 2010 Games during their 23rd General Assembly session in Doha, Qatar, site of the 2006 Asian Games, on July 1, 2004.